US prosecutors tie Honduras president to drug trafficker

-NEW YORK (AP) — U.S. prosecutors said Tuesday that Honduras’ president met with a drug trafficker around 2013 and took $25,000 in exchange for protecting the trafficker from law enforcement.
+NEW YORK (AP) — U.S. prosecutors said Tuesday that Honduras’ president met a drug trafficker around 2013 and took $25,000 in exchange for protecting the trafficker from law enforcement.

 The U.S. Attorney’s Office for the Southern District of New York issued a statement referring to President Juan Orlando Hernández only as a “high-ranking Honduran official” or as “CC-4,” a co-conspirator.
-But in court documents, it identified “CC-4” was president of Honduras and brother of former congressman Juan Antonio Hernández Alvarado, who was convicted on drug charges last year.
+But in court documents, it identified “CC-4” as president of Honduras and brother of former congressman Juan Antonio Hernández Alvarado, who was convicted on drug charges last year.
 In previous filing, U.S. prosecutors have described “CC-4” as the winner of the 2013 presidential elections.

 It was not clear if the alleged incident involving the trafficker occurred before or after federal congressman Juan Orlando Hernández won the 2013 presidential election.
 He took office in January 2014.